DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Here’s a link to an interesting written interview with some amazing pictures by ARRI where Deakins’ gaffer, Bill O’Leary, talks about the incredible complex lighting setups in Blade Runner 2049.

-And here’s a really in-depth article from PremiumBeat on how Blade Runner 2049 was lit.
+And here’s an in-depth article from PremiumBeat on how Blade Runner 2049 was lit.